Skip to content

 What is SuperKey?

-KernelPatch adds a new system call (syscall) to provide all capabilities to apps and programs in userspace, this syscall is referred to as SuperCall.
-When an app/program tries to invoke SuperCall, it needs to provide an access credential, known as the SuperKey.
-SuperCall can only be successfully invoked if the SuperKey is correct and if it's not the caller will remain unaffected.
+KernelPatch adds a new system call (syscall) to provide all resources for apps and programs in userspace, and this syscall is known as SuperCall.
+When an app/program tries to invoke SuperCall, a credential known as SuperKey must be provided.
+The invocation of the SuperCall will only succeed when the SuperKey is correct.
+If the SuperKey is incorrect, the caller won't be affected.

-KernelPatch not modify the SELinux context but bypasses SELinux via hook.
-This allows you to root an Android thread within the app context without the need to use libsu to start a new process and then perform IPC.
+KernelPatch doesn't modify the SELinux context but bypasses it via hook.
+This allows you to root a thread on Android within an app's context, without the need to use libsu to start a new process and execute IPC.

 WebUI of APM/KPM

-The APatch source code has been derived and modified from KernelSU, so APatch introduced WebUI feature in version 10568 after KernelSU introduced WebUI feature.
+The APatch source code has been derived and modified from KernelSU, and APatch introduced the WebUI feature in version 10568, after KernelSU did the same.

 APatch WebUI implementation and requirements is completely same as KernelSU, WebUI designed for KernelSU modules can run perfectly in APatch.

-If you want to design WebUI for APM or KPM, please refer to the WebUI introduction of KernelSU for further information.
+If you want to design WebUI for APM or KPM, refer to the WebUI introduction from KernelSU for more information.

-Remove the root permission of "Shell" app in SuperUser page.
+Remove the root privilege from the "Shell" app in Superuser page.

 Can I use LSPosed?

-LSPosed relies on Riru or Zygisk to run, but APatch does not support Riru or Zygisk by default, so you can not use LSPosed directly.
+LSPosed relies on Riru or Zygisk to run.
+However, APatch doesn't support Riru or Zygisk by default, so you cannot use LSPosed directly.

-However, APatch can add the Zygisk support or allow LSPosed run without any Zygisk implementation enabled by installing APMs.
+However, APatch can add the Zygisk support or allow LSPosed run without any Zygisk implementation, through the installation of APMs.

-Here are two solutions about running LSPosed on APatch:
+Here are two solutions for running LSPosed on APatch:

-1. Refer to Zygisk support? part to add the Zygisk support.
+1. Refer to Zygisk support? section to add Zygisk support.

-2. If you only need to use LSPosed without other Zygisk features, you can try Zloader for LSPosed to load LSPosed simply.
+2. If you only need to use LSPosed without other Zygisk features, you can try Zloader for LSPosed.

 WARNING